mattermost/mattermost-developer-documentation/site/content/contribute/gsoc/_index.md

 section: "contribute"
 ---

-# 2021 ideas
+# GSoC 2021 Ideas

 **Note**: Mattermost was **not** selected as an organization for Google Summer of Code 2021.
 All that follows is kept here for historical reasons.
-Hopefully, we will be able to use some of the ideas in 2022.
+Hopefully, we'll be able to use some of the ideas in 2022.

 For those of you who don’t know, Google Summer of Code is a program that connects students and open source organizations.
 Following a selection process, students spend ten weeks of their summer break contributing to an open source project.
 The students are mentored by experienced contributors from each organization, and students receive a stipend from Google as compensation for their time.